STORY

 Process

-Coffee processing is the post-harvest journey that coffee cherries take as they’re processed into green coffee ready for roasting.
-All Arabica cherries are handpicked and brought to a mill, where careful handling preserves the integrity of the beans.
-From there, cherries follow one of four main processing paths: washed, natural, hybrid, or experimental, with each driving specific biochemical transformations.
-These processes influence sugar concentration, acidity, and flavor compounds, ultimately shaping sweetness, acidity, body, and complexity in the cup.
+Coffee processing is the post-harvest journey coffee cherries take as they’re processed into green coffee ready for roasting.
+Arabica cherries are handpicked and brought to a mill, where careful handling preserves the beans' integrity.
+From there, cherries follow one of four main processing paths: washed, natural, hybrid, or experimental, with each driving specific biochemical transformations that influence sugar concentration, acidity, and flavor compounds, which ultimately shape sweetness, acidity, body, and cup complexity.

 Washed